ishita-tanwar/Data-Structures-Algorithms-Practice/README.md

 **DATA STRUCTURES AND ALGORITHMS**
-Explore Basic DSA codes!
-This repository is a gateway to the world of exploration with fundamental data structures and algorithms.
-Dive into strings, arrays, linked lists, and unravel sorting mysteries.
-With interactive code snippets, basics of DSA is both enjoyable and enlightening.
+This is me practicing basic DSA codes!
+This repository is a gateway for me to learn and explore fundamental data structures and algorithms.
+Diving into strings, arrays, linked lists, sorting, amongst other things.

 **Table of Contents** :
 1. Duplicate Removal from Array